jayfalls/log_analyser/thoughts/sentiments/hard_stuff.md

   - Because I'm not used to building, especially in python, things are taking a bit longer than I'd like because I'm really having to deliberate, learn and fix while implementing.

   - I'm sure that as I build more and more, things will get a lot quicker

+- ## Setting up Frontend

+  - I have never used react before, as well as just in general never really having worked with websites at all

+  - This is a topic I definetely need to revisit as I basically know nothing

+- #